gitongacollin/E-commerce/README.md

     - Nginx handles reverse proxying requests to the application and will manage HTTPS traffic once SSL is configured.

 - **Use of EC2 Over Managed Services:**
-    - Based on project requirements, EC2.
+    - Based on project requirements, EC2 was used on this project.

 - **Autoscaling**:
     - Added horizontal autoscaling policies in Terraform to handle varying loads.